Aldon Smith: 2012 season

-After being used only as a situational pass rusher throughout his rookie year, Smith became a full-time starter in the 2012 season.
-In the season premiere against the Green Bay Packers, Smith sacked quarterback Aaron Rodgers in a 30–22 victory.
-In the next game at home against the Detroit Lions, Smith recorded 1.5 sacks as the 49ers won by a score of 27–19.
-During Week 4, Smith had two sacks as the 49ers shut out the New York Jets 34–0.
-In Week 11, he recorded 5.5 sacks in a 32–7 blowout win against the Chicago Bears.
-He earned NFC Defensive Player of the Week for his game against Chicago.
-The next week, in a game against the New Orleans Saints, he surpassed Reggie White as the fastest player in league history to record his 30th career sack, doing so in 27 games.
+After being used only as a situational pass rusher throughout his rookie year, Smith became a full-time starter in 2012.

+During the season-opening 30–22 road victory over the Green Bay Packers, Smith recorded four tackles and sacked Aaron Rodgers once.
+In the next game against the Detroit Lions, Smith recorded six tackles and 1.5 sacks as the 49ers won by a score of 27–19.
+Two weeks later, he had two sacks as the 49ers shut out the New York Jets on the road by a score of 34–0.
+During a Week 11 32–7 victory over the Chicago Bears, Smith recorded seven tackles, 5.5 sacks, and two fumble recoveries.
+He earned NFC Defensive Player of the Week due to his spectacular performance.
+In the next game against the New Orleans Saints, Smith surpassed Reggie White as the fastest player in league history to record his 30th career sack, doing so in 27 games.
 Smith was named NFC Defensive Player of the Month for November.
-The next week, against the St. Louis Rams, Smith broke another of White's records by recording 31.5 sacks in his first two seasons.
-In that same game, he tied Fred Dean's franchise record of 17.5 sacks in one season.
-On December 16, 2012, Smith recorded his first interception off of Tom Brady in a 41–34 road victory against the New England Patriots.
-He was named to the Pro Bowl and earned First Team All-Pro honors.
+The following week against the St. Louis Rams, Smith broke another of White's records by recording 31.5 sacks in his first two seasons.
+In that same game, Smith tied Fred Dean's franchise record of 17.5 sacks in one season.
+During a Week 15 41–34 road victory against the New England Patriots, Smith recorded a tackle, a pass deflection, and his first NFL interception off of Tom Brady.
+Smith was named to the Pro Bowl and earned First Team All-Pro honors.

-In the 2012 season, Smith recorded 19.5 sacks, 66 tackles, three forced fumbles, a pass deflection, and an interception.
-Smith broke Cedrick Hardman's 49er's franchise record of 18 sacks in one season, which Hardman set in 1971, in a 14 game NFL season.
+Smith finished his second professional season with 19.5 sacks, 66 tackles, three forced fumbles, an interception, and a pass deflection in 16 games and starts.
+He broke Cedrick Hardman's 49er's franchise record of 18 sacks in one season, which Hardman set in 1971, a 14-game NFL season.
 The 49ers went on to appear in Super Bowl XLVII.
 In the game, Smith had two combined tackles as the 49ers narrowly lost to the Baltimore Ravens by a score of 34–31.

-On the NFL Network's NFL Top 100 Players of 2013 ranking, the players voted him the seventh best player in the league entering the 2013 season, which made him the second highest ever debut and second highest defensive player on the list, both behind J. J. Watt.
-He was voted the San Francisco 49ers MVP in 2012.
+On the NFL Network's NFL Top 100 Players of 2013 ranking, players voted Smith as the seventh-best player in the league entering the 2013 season, which made him the second-highest-ever debut and second-highest defensive player on the list, both behind J. J. Watt.
+Smith was voted the San Francisco 49ers MVP in 2012.